Standard Life: Controversy

 In January 2007, the head of Standard Life's life and pensions business, Trevor Matthews, used the racist phrase "nigger in the woodpile" while giving a presentation at one of the company's Edinburgh offices.
 After issuing an apology, Mr Matthews remained in his job and no disciplinary action was taken.

 In March 2007 the company announced it would cut 1,000 jobs in an attempt to save an additional £100 million per year in costs.
 One month later it was highlighted in the company's annual report that three of Standard Life's top executives (Sandy Crombie, Keith Skeoch and Trevor Matthews) were awarded more than £5 million in pay.
-A Standard Life spokesman defended the awards, citing the leadership's efforts in turning round the company's fortunes.
+A Standard Life spokesman defended the awards, citing the leadership's efforts in turning around the company's fortunes.

 In February 2014, Standard Life announced that it may move parts of their operations outside Scotland in the event of Scottish independence, if it was necessary to do so.